 What is Jimmy Carr, the Stand-up, known for?

-He’s also been open about performing “gratitude practice” in place of meditation, which he finds hard because his mind won’t stop whirring.
+He’s also been open about performing a daily “gratitude practice” in place of meditation, which he finds difficult to do because his mind won’t stop whirring.
 He explained this about 1.5 minutes into this video, when he was asked “what do you think about before you go to sleep at night”.

 What follows below is a walk-through of his early life, career, TV work, touring, Roast Battles etc.